AlexSchizoid/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I discovered that it is very important to have a balanced training set - relatively equal numbers of the two classes(car, non-car).
-I previously made a mistake when i build my training set and found that the pipeline detected a lot of false positives.
+I previously made a mistake when i built my training set and found that the pipeline detected a lot of false positives because of the class imbalances.

 The chosen procedure seems to take a long time, 1 sec per iteration so it would definitely not work as-is in a real time environment.

 I would optimize the scales for the windows chosen and their position.
 I believe this will allow the algorithm to run faster.
-Also the configuration parameters for the feature extraction could also be fiddled with to provide a faster execution with not to big of a loss in classification accuracy.
+Also the configuration parameters for the feature extraction could also be fiddled with to provide a faster execution with not too big of a loss in classification accuracy.
 More training samples can be added to the training set further generalizing the model and improving it's accuracy.

 But ultimately i believe this is still a pretty computationally intesive approach to run on a real-time feed.
 I suspect that a deep learning approach to identifying objects will run much faster and produce more accurate results.